 One of the most popular questions from first time cruisers is regarding passports.
-The answer to the question, “Do I need a passport to go on a cruise?” is a bit more involved than one might think.
+The answer to the question, “Do you need a passport to go on a cruise?” is a bit more involved than one might think.

 Keep in mind that these requirements are for U.S. citizens only.
 For all other nationalities, a passport is generally required to cruise.

-However, just because you do not need a passport to go on the cruise, doesn’t mean that you might not need one to enter one or more of the ports of call during your trip.
+However, just because you do not need a passport to go on the cruise, it doesn’t mean that you might not need one to enter one or more of the ports of call during your trip.
 Travelers should always check with the cruise line to determine the requirements for their specified itinerary.

 If you choose to cruise without a passport, you might not be able to get off the ship in certain locations; you also may not be allowed to participate in certain excursions.
 Certain Caribbean islands like Martinique require that all cruise passengers have a valid passport to go ashore.